EvelynPloetz/Deep-LASI/docs/source/installation.rst

 .. _installation:

-Deep-LASI is a MATLAB program that uses deep learning for automated data analysis from Python libraries.
+DeepLASI is a MATLAB program that uses deep learning for automated data analysis from Python libraries.
 In order to use the automated data analysis with the pretrained deep neural networks make sure you installed the required software packages below.

 System compatibility
 ------------

-Deep-Lasi is compatible with Windows and Mac OS.
+DeepLasi is compatible with Windows and Mac OS.
 It has been extensively tested for Mac OS x86 systems.
 For new Macs using the M1 or M2 CPUs, the deep learning features are not available until MathWorks releases a native MATLAB version.
-Deep-LASI can still be used using Parallels on M1/M2 Macs.
+DeepLASI can still be used using Parallels on M1/M2 Macs.
-Deep-LASI has not been installed on a Linux systems so far.
+DeepLASI has not been installed on a Linux systems so far.
 If you encounter any problem, please get in touch with us via the *Issue forum*.

 MATLAB Installation